asheriif/openrest/README.md

 1. Download the latest stable version of ElasticSearch and extract it somewhere, then cd into that directory and execute it:
 <code> ./bin/elasticsearch </code>

-Now that you have an ElasticSearch server running, let's import the data from the CSV file to ElasticSearch.
+Now that you have an ElasticSearch server running, leave that terminal open, and let's import the data from the CSV file to ElasticSearch.

-2. Download the latest stable version of Logstash and extract it somewhere, then cd into that directory, create a file called csv.conf and paste the following into it:
+2. Download the latest stable version of Logstash and extract it somewhere, then fire up another terminal and cd into the directory where you extracted it, create a file called csv.conf and paste the following into it:

 <pre>
 input {
     file {
         path => ["/path/to/restaurants.csv"]
         start_position => "beginning"
 	sincedb_path => "/dev/null"
     }
 }